 Knowing what science concepts have to be reviewed or explored, Ed is ready for Lesson 2 (which may be many lessons, depending on the science concepts necessary to build student understanding).
-Understanding water pollution is addressed as an outcome of the entire Class Project.
-In the sample lessons that follow this vignette, Lesson 2 addresses "Water evaporates from oceans, lakes, rivers and living things (transpiration, urination) as water vapor" from Ed's conceptual flow.
+Understanding the large amount of energy obtained from non-renewable resources is an outcome of the entire Class Project.
+In the sample lessons that follow this vignette, Lesson 2 addresses that the idea from Ed's conceptual flow that non-renewable resources such as fossil fuels originally came from the sun and many renew slowly over millions of years.